scala/docs.scala-lang/_overviews/FAQ/index.md

 The latter has a singleton type, which is too specific.
 See [answer on Stack Overflow](https://stackoverflow.com/a/65258340/4111404).

-### I got a `StackOverflowException` while compiling my code.
+### I got a `StackOverflowError` while compiling my code.
 Is it a compiler bug?

 It might be.

-To find out, try giving the compiler more stack and see if the exception goes away.
+To find out, try giving the compiler more stack and see if the error goes away.

 It's possible for the compiler to run out of stack when compiling some kinds of heavily nested code.
 The JVM's default stack size is rather